KyathiY/fizzbuzz_Task/README.md

 8
 Fizz
 Buzz
+11

 ## The Solution Approach

 The solution uses:
-- A for loop to iterate through numbers from 1 to 100.
+- A 'for' loop to iterate through numbers from 1 to 100.
 - Conditional checks to determine whether a number is divisible by 3, 5, or both.
 - Prints the appropriate output for each case.